Nourishing, warming and super easy to make, this edamame noodle soup is a perfect fix for a quick lunch or dinner. Vegan and gluten free.

 This week has been a real roller-coaster for me.
 With so many deadlines and lose ends to finish before the holiday, there has been too many 2am finishes when the recipes had to be typed, hundreds of photos edited and emails sent… Late finishes reminded me of being back at school again, when I used to stay up till really late to revise for my exams (yes, I was a real nerd back then).

-Let’s get down to this easy edamame noodles soup then, shall we?!
-The recipe can’t be any more simple.
-It’s a great one to make when you’re short of time or if you’re not in the mood for cooking anything too complicated.
+- It’s quick &easy to make when you’re short of time or if you’re not in the mood for cooking anything too complicated.

 I used edamame noodles from the supermarket’s fresh section, so they only had to be cooked for a couple of minutes.
 You can by all means use dry noodles too – just pre-cook them before adding to the pan with vegetables.